rider48371/html/README.md

 # html
-Adding my html to github
+Adding my html to github for personal use